avivasolutionsnl/Beacon/README.md

 # Beacon

-A monitoring tool for Azure DevOps and Teamcity that uses a Delcom USB LED light to notify your teams.
+A monitoring tool for Azure DevOps and Teamcity that uses a Delcom USB LED or Shelly Bulb light to notify your teams.

 ![Chocolate](./Images/Screenshot.png)